 Community Docks - Two new community docks will allow more residents and visitors to access Wayzata from Lake Minnetonka.

-Boardwalk - A new lakeside boardwalk will stretch approximately 1,500 lineal feet from the Historic Section Foreman House to the Depot.
-The boardwalk includes two lakeside overlook terraces, creating a beautiful way for the community to connect with the lake.
+Lakewalk - The new lakewalk will stretch approximately 1,500 lineal feet from the Historic Section Foreman House to the Depot.
+The lakewalk includes two lakeside overlook terraces, creating a beautiful way for the community to connect with the lake.